gioapru/gioapru.github.io/_pages/about.md

 ### Disclaimer (on this website)

 This website is personal, and it describes **me**, **myself** and **I**.
-Hence, alongside "professional" information, I will also include some "personal" details---such as pictures, or blog-posts describing my own viewpoints on some subjects that I consider particularly interesting.
+Hence, alongside "professional" information, it also includes some "personal" details---such as pictures, or blog-posts describing my own viewpoints on some subjects that I consider particularly interesting.

 ### Recent News (last 30 days)